John B. Thayer: The Titanic

 In the spring of 1912 Thayer and his family had been in Europe as guests of the American Consul General in Berlin, Germany.
 On April 10 the family boarded the RMS Titanic at Cherbourg-en-Cotentin as first-class passengers and had been preparing for bed on the evening of April 14 when the collision with the iceberg occurred.
 As the ship sank, Thayer made sure his wife and maid boarded lifeboats, after being told by the Titanic's designer, Thomas Andrews, that the stricken ship did not have "much over an hour to live".
 His son Jack dove from the sinking ship and was able to swim to an overturned collapsible boat, where he also survived.
 However, Thayer Sr. made it clear that he had no intention of boarding a boat, and he remained on the Titanic as it sank.
 When all of the lifeboats were gone, one eyewitness reportedly saw Thayer looking "pale and determined by the midship rail aft of lifeboat 7."
 A short while later, he had gone, so it is likely that he moved to the stern like many other passengers and crew.

 Initially, the British media had reported that Thayer had survived the sinking, due to confusion between Thayer and his son.
 Thayer's body, if recovered, was never identified.
+He is the only first-class cricketer known to have died aboard Titanic.